Skip to main content

 3. Creating and Editing Website Content

-An anchor link or "jump" link points to a specific point on a web page, instead of the default top of page.
+An bookmark link, anchor link, or "jump" link points to a specific point on a web page, instead of the default top of page.
 They are often used in tables of contents and FAQ lists.

-The URL path for a menu link to an anchor in a Drupal content page will look similar to this example:
+The URL path for a menu link to a bookmark in a Drupal content page will look similar to this example:

-In your menu links, the "10" in "node/10" should be replaced with the number Drupal gave your destination page, and "#youranchorname" should be replaced with the name you gave the anchor.
+In your menu links, the "59" in "node/59" should be replaced with the number Drupal gave your destination page, and "#youranchorname" should be replaced with the name you gave the bookmark.

 Image

-4. After the numerical path, type "#" followed by the anchor name.
+After the numerical path, type "#" followed by the bookmark name.

 • Creating and Editing Website Content